Analysis | Scott Atlas will forever be the face of surrender to the coronavirus

 Great.
 Cases up because stay-at-home orders were scaled back, but no increase in deaths?
 A best-case scenario for a president looking to rationalize quickly ending efforts to contain the virus with an eye to seeing a big economic boost before his upcoming reelection bid.

 When Atlas made those comments June 29 (indicated on the graph below), there were already signs that his assessment was overly optimistic.
-The number of new cases was in part a function of increased testing, but the rate of positive tests was also climbing as data from the COVID Tracking Project show.
+The number of new cases was in part a function of increased testing, but the rate of positive tests was also climbing as data from the Covid Tracking Project show.
 The number of new deaths each day had been falling, but it wasn’t hard to see how a surge in infections might eventually reverse that trend.
 After all, a positive test doesn’t immediately lead to the worst-case outcome.
 That tends to take a while.

-By the beginning of August, the number of new cases had flattened, as had the positivity rate, but — again, predictably — the number of people being hospitalized had surged as had the number of people dying of covid-19, the disease caused by the coronavirus.
+By the beginning of August, the number of new cases had flattened, as had the positivity rate, but — again, predictably — the number of people being hospitalized had surged, as had the number of people dying of covid-19, the disease caused by the coronavirus.
 The country had not somehow magically shunted all of its new infections to populations who could gain immunity while avoiding death.
 It was simply letting more people become sick and letting more people die.

 On July 23, Atlas appeared on Laura Ingraham’s Fox News show.
 Since his appearance on Carlson the prior month, the number of new cases each day was up by two-thirds, the number of new hospitalizations was up 90 percent, and the number of new deaths each day had increased by 55 percent to nearly 900.

 Atlas was unfazed.
-Asked if he agreed with Anthony S. Fauci, the government’s leading infectious-disease expert, that the pandemic posed a perfect-storm threat to public health, Atlas insisted it didn’t.
+Asked whether he agreed with Anthony S. Fauci, the government’s leading infectious-disease expert, that the pandemic posed a perfect-storm threat to public health, Atlas insisted it didn’t.

 “Actually,” he said, “I’m cautiously optimistic because we actually know a lot now.
 We know the fatality rate is much lower, and we know who to protect.
 We are doubling down on the high-risk group.
 We are doing better with patients in the hospitals.
 I think we have to tell the American people, this is not out of control here.”